 Following the official theme – “Lighting the Way to Deeper Learning” – TLI encourages submissions that create opportunities for critical and creative thinking about innovative ways to deepen and enhance student learning and success.
 Proposals may focus on various aspects of innovative delivery (online, blended, face-to-face), pedagogy (experiential learning, engaged scholarship, inclusive and culturally relevant, etc.) and practice (collaborative, active, peer-led, etc.) in the higher education context.
 This year, there will be four featured tracks for those who would like to develop a deeper knowledge about the practices or research of others in a particular area.
 The tracks are:

 - Emerging Scholarship of Teaching and Learning (SoTL) Research

-Submissions will be accepted in five formats: Regular Presentation, Demonstration, Roundtable Presentation, Workshop or Poster.
+Submissions will be accepted in five formats: Presentation, Roundtable/Panel, Poster, Workshop, and Demonstration Sessions.
 Please review the format descriptions and submission criteria below before submitting your proposal.